 - Any idea – as unlikely as it may sound – is a good idea.

-- Clear timelines and goals of individual sessions must be communicated.
+- Clear time limits as a timebox (e.g. 45 minutes for idea generation and 30 minutes for idea evaluation) and the goals of individual sessions must be communicated.

 - Every participant can, but does not have to, participate.

 Tips for conducting brainstorming sessions

 There are a number of tips that have proven useful in practice: